11 Influence Tactics for Leaders

 Why It Matters: Trust fosters open communication and a safe environment where team members feel valued and are more willing to take risks and innovate.
 Research shows that trust in leadership correlates strongly with higher employee engagement, job satisfaction, and overall performance (Dirks & Ferrin, 2002).

 Application: Leaders can build trust by being transparent in their communication, consistently following through on commitments, and admitting mistakes when they occur.
-By setting a standard of integrity, leaders can enhance their credibility, which is crucial for effective influence.
+By setting a standard of integrity, leaders can enhance their credibility through presence, which is crucial for effective influence.

 2. Leveraging Emotional Intelligence